 Research has shown that Smart Salt® not only helps lower sodium levels, but also replicates the taste, texture, and functionality of regular salt.

-Reducing the levels of sodium with Smart Salt® in each step of pizza production, will result in a lower sodium pizza with the same great taste.
+Reducing the levels of sodium with Smart Salt® in each step of pizza production will result in a lower-sodium pizza with the same great taste.

 Ready Prepped and Easy to Create

 Our cooked vegetables and onions are stored ambient and come ready to eat.
 Delicious in flavour, cooked to perfection.
-No need to take time slow cooking, caramelising or roasting.
+No need to take time for slow cooking, caramelising or roasting.

 Low Salt Pizza Recipe

 - 700g flour

 - 2 tablespoons olive 0il